czernous/persian-hugo/exampleSite/content/post/Inspiration post.md

 ## **Other artists**

-Another way to spark inspiration is to look at the work created by others.
+Another way to get your creative juices going is to look at the work created by others.
 Take a trip to an art gallery or look through books.
 Study techniques created by the masters and try to imitate them.
 You never know where it might take you.

 ## **Trends**